TV5 (Philippine TV network): Programming

-TV5 was relaunch in 2008 and gained significant popularity, mostly for its AniMEGA anime programming block.
-It introduced Filipino-dubbed Japanese anime series to Philippine television, including Code Geass, Shakugan no Shana, Azumanga Daioh, Special A, Makibaoh, Toradora!, Clannad, D.Gray-man, Fullmetal Alchemist: Brotherhood, and Gundam 00.
+TV5 was relaunched in 2008 and gained popularity for its AniMEGA anime programming block.
+It introduced Filipino-dubbed Japanese anime series to Philippine television, including Code Geass, Azumanga Daioh and Fullmetal Alchemist: Brotherhood.
+AniMEGA returned across several relaunches; it aired again in both 2015 and 2017 and partnered with Aniplus Asia to bring shows such as Sword Art Online, Attack on Titan: Junior High and Is It Wrong to Try to Pick Up Girls in a Dungeon?.
 The network also gained attention for its original horror drama series Midnight DJ (2008–2011) and its broadcast of Filipino-dubbed Singaporean series The Little Nyonya, Under One Roof, and Phua Chu Kang Pte Ltd.

-TV5 also gained popularity over the years for tabloid talk shows that often featured heated on-air confrontations.
+TV5 also aired a number of tabloid talk shows that often featured heated on-air confrontations, such as Face to Face.

 In 2013, TV5 introduced the Weekend Do It Better and Everyday All The Way programming blocks, but many programs were discontinued due to low ratings.
 In 2014, the network launched a new set of programs under the "Happy Ka Dito!" campaign.

-In 2015, TV5 refocused on light entertainment and sports with the "Happy sa 2015" campaign, introducing over a dozen new programs.
-The AniMEGA block returned, introducing the anime series Sword Art Online.
-TV5's entertainment programming was produced by various content providers, including MQ Studios, Unitel Productions, Regal Entertainment, The IdeaFirst Company, and Content Cows Company Inc. In 2015, TV5 named Sari-Sari Channel its main entertainment production outfit after signing a deal with Viva Entertainment.
+In 2015, TV5 refocused on light entertainment, lifestyle and sports with the "Happy sa 2015" campaign, introducing over a dozen new programs.
+During this time, TV5's entertainment programming was produced by various content providers, including MQ Studios, Unitel Productions, Viva Television, Regal Entertainment, The IdeaFirst Company, and Content Cows Company Inc. In 2015, TV5 named Sari-Sari Channel its main entertainment production outfit after signing a deal with Viva Entertainment.

-Director Brillante Mendoza collaborated with TV5 to produce made-for-TV movies under the Brillante Mendoza Presents umbrella in 2016.
-In the same year, the network also aired The Walking Dead and La Reina del Sur, both dubbed in Filipino.
+In 2016, the network aired The Walking Dead and La Reina del Sur, both dubbed in Filipino.
+The same year, director Brillante Mendoza collaborated with TV5 to produce made-for-TV movies under the Brillante Mendoza Presents umbrella.
+In 2018, he also premiered a crime drama series titled Amo.

-In 2017, TV5 partnered with Aniplus Asia to bring back the AniMEGA block, showcasing Japanese anime series such as Attack on Titan: Junior High, Myriad Colors Phantom World, Kantai Collection, Knights of Sidonia, Norn9, and Is It Wrong to Try to Pick Up Girls in a Dungeon?
-The network also broadcast NFL games from 2017 to 2019 and selected local shows from the Sari-Sari Channel under the Sari-Sari sa Weekends banner.
+In 2017, the network began to broadcast NFL games, which would continue until 2019.
+Selected local shows from the Sari-Sari Channel were also shown under the Sari-Sari sa Weekends banner.
 Brillante Mendoza's crime drama series Amo premiered in 2018 after a long delay.

 During the COVID-19 pandemic, TV5 filled many vacant slots with new programs due to the lack of sporting events in 2020.
 Tierra de Reyes, Betty sa NY, Reina de Corazones, and La suerte de Loli were among the Spanish-language telenovelas dubbed in Filipino, along with the re-dubbed versions of Marimar, María Mercedes, and María la del Barrio.
 The network had also acquired the rights to broadcast NBA games.
 In August 2020, TV5 launched new local entertainment programs produced by Brightlight Productions, Luminus Productions Inc., and Archangel Media/APT Entertainment.
 Additional programs from Brightlight Productions were aired in October 2020.